Welcome to today's edition of the Rush 24-7 podcast.

 Okay, I remember this incident, but I do not remember her.

-So she was involved with something to do with the redskins that the coach was not appreciative of and called her basically an amateur.
+So she was involved with something to do with the Redskins that the coach was not appreciative of and called her basically an amateur.

-The uh the Sony hack, folks, have you seen that WikiLeaks has put everything from the Sony hack up on their website?
+Folks, have you seen that WikiLeaks has put everything from the Sony hack up on their website?

 They have digitized everything from the Sony hack so that it is now searchable.

-Now I saw that late yesterday afternoon As I was starting to prepare for today's program.
+Now, I saw that late yesterday afternoon as I was starting to prepare for today's program.

 But I didn't search anything.